-Build an Angular PDF Viewer with ng2-pdf-viewer
+Build an Angular PDF viewer with ng2-pdf-viewer

-Illustration: Build an Angular PDF Viewer with ng2-pdf-viewer
+Build an Angular PDF viewer with ng2-pdf-viewer

 In this blog post, we’ll walk you through building an Angular PDF viewer using the popular ng2-pdf-viewer(opens in a new tab) library. ng2-pdf-viewer is a powerful, open source library designed for rendering PDF files in Angular applications.
 In our example, we’ll show how to implement navigation between pages, display the page number, and get the total number of pages with ng2-pdf-viewer.